Business routes of Interstate 25: Walsenburg

-State Highway 25C (SH 25C) is a business loop of I-25 serving the town of Walsenburg in Huerfano County.
+Interstate 25 Business (I-25 Bus.), inventoried as State Highway 25C (SH 25C), is a business loop of I-25 serving the town of Walsenburg in Huerfano County.
 The 4.356 mi route begins at I-25 exit 49 and proceeds to the west along the southern edge of Walsenburg.
 The route then turns to the northwest along Walsen Avenue.
 At Seventh Street, US 160 intersects from the west US 160 runs concurrently with the loop until US 160 turns off to the east along Fifth Street to I-25.
 The loop then continues northeast along Walsen Avenue, leaving town, and intersects SH 69 before terminating at I-25 exit 52.

 CDOT does not recognize or sign US 85 in the southernmost part of its route within the state, nor does it recognize US 87 anywhere within Colorado, as they are redundant with other routes in the state highway system.
 The highways remain established by AASHTO primarily along I-25 in southern Colorado and along Walsenburg's I-25 business route.